 — C.G.
 Jung

-Psychotherapy is a general term referring to therapeutic interaction or treatment contracted between a trained professional and an individual, family, couple, or group.
-The problems addressed are psychological in nature and of no specific kind or degree, but rather depend on the specialty of the practitioner.
+Psychotherapy is a general term referring to therapeutic interaction or treatment contracted between a trained Mental Health Professional and an individual, family, couple, or group.
+The challenges addressed are psychological and relational in nature and of no specific kind or degree, but rather depend on the client as well as the training and expertise of the practitioner.